PagerDuty/terraform-provider-pagerduty/website/docs/d/event_orchestration.html.markdown

 * `id` - The ID of the found Event Orchestration.
 * `name` - The name of the found Event Orchestration.
-* `integrations` - List of integrations for the Event Orchestration.
+* `integration` - An integration for the Event Orchestration.
   * `id` - ID of the integration
   * `parameters`
     * `routing_key` - Routing key that routes to this Orchestration.